Rani Bhabani: Contributions and works

 Rani Bhabani became a household name among the common people due to her philanthropy and general generosity, combined with an austere personal life.
 The number of temples, guesthouses and roads she constructed across Bengal is believed to be in the hundreds.
 She also built numerous water tanks, alleviating the acute water problem of her subjects.
 She built a road from Howrah to Varanasi, which is still in use today.
 She was also interested in the spread of education and donated generously to many educational institutes.

 She tried to bring social reform by introducing widow remarriage in society but was unsuccessful.
 During the Great Bengal famine of 1770, she helped the poor by hiring eight vaidyas to help the people at her own expense.

 In Baranagar, Murshidabad, from 1753 to 1760, she commissioned the building of 108 terracotta Shiva temples, with the aim of turning the place into a second Varanasi.
 Many of the temples are lost due to the changing course of the river.
 Among the surviving temples are the Char Bangla Temples.

 She also made great contributions in Tarapith and Benaras.
 Tarapith, a Hindu Temple town situated in the Indian province of West Bengal is famous for (goddess Tara) & Hindu saint Bamakhepa.
 The Durga Kund Mandir in Varanasi was constructed by Rani Bhabani.

 During the era of Rani Bhabani, she made some great contributions for the development and renovation of Bhabanipur temple.
-Bhabanipur is a shakti-peeth which is located at Sherpur Upazila of Bogra District.
+Bhabanipur is a Shakta pitha which is located at Sherpur Upazila of Bogra District.